DeFi Technologies, through its subsidiary Valor, announces the launch of the Solana Exchange Traded product on Nordic Exchange | ExBulletin

 About Valor

 Valor Inc. issues publicly traded financial products that allow retail and institutional investors to access investments in disruptive innovations, such as digital assets, in a simple and secure manner.
-Created in 2019 and based in Zug, Switzerland, Valor is a wholly owned subsidiary of DeFi Technologies Inc. (NEO: DEFI, GR: RMJ.F, OTC: DEFTF).
+Founded in 2019 and headquartered in Zug, Switzerland, Valor is a 100% subsidiary of DeFi Technologies Inc. (NEO: DEFI, GR: RMJ.F, OTC: DEFTF).
 For more information on Valor, visit www.valour.com.

 About DeFi Technologies